 Run the installer and select the following packages:

-To select a package, type its name in the Search field and then click it in the list until a tick mark appears in the Bin? column:
+To select a package, type its name in the Search field and set the version in the New column:

 Once the installation is finished, open CLion and go to toolchain that you want to configure..
 Choose the